spuder/OpenSpool/README.md

 | SpoolMan            | 🗓️ Planned     |
 | Klipper / Moonraker | 🗓️ Planned     |
 | Anker               | ❔             |

+**Bambu**
+Bambu X1C printers running `1.08.05.00` or newer must enable `LAN Mode` and `Developer Mode` for the OpenSpool reader to work.
+[Additional information](https://forum.bambulab.com/t/firmware-01-08-05-00-authorization-control-is-here/152239) on bambu's blog.

+All other Bambu Printers and X1C printers running firmware older than `1.08.05.xx` do not need to enable Developer Mode.

 ## 🔧 Hardware